A BRIEF HISTORY OF THE MOON

 Meanwhile in 1961 President Kennedy proposed to land a man on the Moon 'before the decade is out'.
 The first step was Apollo 8, which was launched on 21 December 1968 carrying 3 astronauts.
 The spacecraft orbited the Moon 10 times and returned safely to Earth.
 Further preparations followed with Apollo 9 and Apollo 10 in 1969.

 There were 3 astronauts on the Apollo 11 mission, Neil Armstrong, Edwin (Buzz) Aldrin and Michael Collins.
 The Apollo 11 mission was launched on 16 July 1969.
 It went into Lunar orbit on 19 July 1969.
 On 20 July the Lunar module, Eagle separated from the Command module, Columbia piloted by Collins.
-The Eagle landed on 21 July 1969 and Neil Armstrong became the first man to set foot on the Moon.
+The Eagle landed on the same day.
+Then on 21 July 1969 Neil Armstrong became the first man to walk on the Moon.
 The astronauts returned to Earth on 24 July 1969.
 Apollo 12 landed in the Ocean of Storms in November 1969.

 Apollo 13 was launched in April 1970.
 However the mission was aborted after an oxygen tank exploded.
 The next mission to the Moon was Apollo 14 in February 1971.
 Apollo 15 followed it in July 1971.
 It carried a lunar roving vehicle.
 Apollo 16 landed on the Moon in April 1972 and finally Apollo 17 landed in December 1972.
 No human beings have landed on the Moon since then.